-The principal considerations for our determination that performing procedures relating to the valuation of the customer relationships acquired in the acquisition of Meritor is a critical audit matter are (i) the significant judgment by management when determining the fair value estimate of the customer relationships acquired; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to projections of EBITDA; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the annual goodwill impairment tests for the reporting units is a critical audit matter are (i) the significant judgment by management when developing the fair value estimate of the reporting units; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to projections of revenue and gross margin for the reporting units and the discount rate for the axles and brakes reporting unit; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's valuation of the customer relationships acquired, including controls over the determination of the significant assumptions related to projections of EBITDA.
-These procedures also included, among others (i) reading the purchase agreement and (ii) testing management's process for determining the fair value estimate of the customer relationships acquired.
-This included evaluating the appropriateness of the multi-period excess earnings method, testing the completeness and accuracy of underlying data used in the multi-period excess earnings method, and evaluating the reasonableness of the significant assumptions used by management related to projections of EBITDA.
-Evaluating management's significant assumptions related to projections of EBITDA.
-Evaluating management's significant assumptions related to projections of EBITDA involved considering (i) the past performance of Meritor and (ii) the consistency with economic and industry data.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the Company's multi-period excess earnings method.
+These procedures included testing the effectiveness of controls relating to management's goodwill impairment tests, including controls over the valuation of the reporting units.
+These procedures also included, among others (i) testing management's process for developing the fair value estimate of the reporting units; (ii) evaluating the appropriateness of the discounted cash flow model used by management; (iii) testing the completeness and accuracy of underlying data used in the discounted cash flow model; and (iv) evaluating the reasonableness of significant assumptions used by management related to projections of revenue and gross margin for the reporting units and the discount rate for the axles and brakes reporting unit.
+Evaluating management's assumptions related to projections of revenue and gross margin involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the reporting units; (ii) the consistency with external market and industry data; and (iii) whether the assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the discount rate assumption for the axles and brakes reporting unit.